klangner/sam/README.md

 # Join in!

-We are happy to receive bug reports, fixes, documentation enhancements, and other improvements.
+I'm happy to receive bug reports, fixes, documentation enhancements, and other improvements.

 Please report bugs via the